andrewgray1965/throwaway_virtual_machine_lab/README.md

      lvcreate -V 20G --thin -n gold7 vgt/tpvol
 </pre>

-Now, build two minimal install virtual machines from the rhel8 and rhel7 iso's on these new lvm volumes.
-Update, patch, install anything you want to be on the cloned copies.
+Now, create/build two minimal install virtual machines from the rhel8 and rhel7 iso's on these new lvm volumes.
+Update, patch, install anything you want to be on the cloned copies using virt-manager.

 run the virt.make script to create new rhel8 cloned virtual machines like this, where the ip will be 192.168.1.160
 <pre>virt.make 8 160</pre>

 for a lot of them, do ...
-<pre>for X = {160..170}; do ./virt.make 8 $X; done</pre>
+<pre>for X = {160..180}; do ./virt.make 8 $X; done</pre>
+noting you need enough ram in your hypervisor for 20 vm's ...

 this is free code, if you find it useful, say thanks.
 Andrew.